Road closures, park closures, waste collection, and recovery efforts

 Open Monday through Saturday, 9 a.m. to 6 p.m., closed Sunday

-A federal Disaster Recovery Center (DRC) is open at the Hart Memorial Library (211 E Dakin Ave.) in downtown Kissimmee as a one-stop-shop for individuals and businesses recovering from the devastating impacts of Hurricane Ian.
+A federal Disaster Recovery Center (DRC) is open at the Hart Memorial Library (211 E Dakin Ave.) in downtown Kissimmee as a one-stop-shop for individuals and businesses recovering from the devastating impacts of Hurricane Ian and Tropical Storm Nicole.
+This DRC location now includes a Federal Spanish-speaking representative.

 In partnership with FEMA, state and county agencies, the DRC services as a key resource.
 The DRC is open Monday through Saturday, 9 a.m. to 6 p.m.